wp-plugins/gravity-forms-wcag-20-form-fields/readme.txt

 Simply install and activate the plugin - no configuration required.

-**Please note:** this plugin does not cover other aspects of accessibility, such as order and colour contrast.
+**Please note:** this plugin does not cover other aspects of accessibility, such as order and clear instructions.
+You will also need to ensure that your websites theme is accessible.

 == Installation ==